1. Introduction

 3. Prob: Likelihood of threat (see Likelihood scale).

-4. Existing controls: Describe, in a factual manner, the security control in place concerning the vulnerability or, more broadly, the risk.
+4. Existing controls: Describes the security control implemented to address the specific vulnerability or, more broadly, the associated risk.

 5. Qualif: Evaluation of control in place in order to determine the level of vulnerability (see Vulnerability scale).